Saghen/blink.cmp/doc/configuration/reference.md

     enabled = true,
     -- Location of the frecency database
     path = vim.fn.stdpath('state') .. '/blink/cmp/frecency.dat',
     -- UNSAFE!!
 When enabled, disables the lock and fsync when writing to the frecency database.
-    -- This should only be used on unsupported platforms (i.e. alpine termux) unsafe_no_lock = false,
+    -- This should only be used on unsupported platforms (e.g. alpine, termux) unsafe_no_lock = false,
   },
   use_frecency = true, -- deprecated alias for frecency.enabled, will be removed in v2.0